ceford/cefjdemos-data-jdm-user/articles/en/security/http-headers.md

 But, did you know that unless your **HTTPS SSL Certificate** uses **TLS**, your ‘secure’ connection is not as secure as you would expect?
 Non TLS HTTPS connections are still **vulnerable to man-in-the-middle attacks**.

-Although an old blog post, this [article](https://scotthelme.co.uk/wifi-pineapple-karma-sslstrip/ "") explains nicely how a man-in-the-middle attack works.
+Although an old blog post, this article explains nicely how a man-in-the-middle attack works.

-Browsers have [widely adopted TLS](https://caniuse.com/?search=tls "") these days, but the latest version (1.3) is not as widely supported by browsers as its predecessor (1.2).
+Browsers have widely adopted TLS.

-And, TLS 1.3 is not directly compatible with previous versions unless it’s being run in [compatibility mode](https://www.ibm.com/docs/en/sdk-java-technology/8?topic=handshake-compatibility-risks-known-issues "").
+And, TLS 1.3 is not directly compatible with previous versions unless it’s being run in compatibility mode.
 Which could pose a problem for some.

 ![tls certicate information](../../../images/en/security/http-headers-plugins-headers-tls.png "")